loda-lang/loda-programs/programs/oeis/list2.md

 * [A227568](http://oeis.org/A227568) ([L13 program](A227568.asm)): Largest k such that a partition of n into distinct parts with boundary size k exists.
 * [A227582](http://oeis.org/A227582) ([L24 program](A227582.asm)): Expansion of (2+3*x+2*x^2+2*x^3+3*x^4+x^5-x^6)/(1-2*x+x^2-x^5+2*x^6-x^7).
 * [A227589](http://oeis.org/A227589) ([L14 program](A227589.asm)): Maximum label within a minimal labeling of n identical 4-sided dice yielding the most possible sums.
+* [A227637](http://oeis.org/A227637) ([L41 program](A227637.asm)): Number of n X 2 0,1 arrays indicating 2 X 2 subblocks of some larger (n+1) X 3 binary array having determinant equal to one, with rows and columns of the latter in nondecreasing lexicographic order.
 * [A227703](http://oeis.org/A227703) ([L10 program](A227703.asm)): The Wiener index of the zig-zag polyhex nanotube TUHC_6[2n,2] defined pictorially in Fig. 1 of the Eliasi et al. reference.
 * [A227712](http://oeis.org/A227712) ([L09 program](A227712.asm)): a(n) = 9*2^n - 3*n - 5.
 * [A227719](http://oeis.org/A227719) ([L24 program](A227719.asm)): Floor(1/s(n)), where s(n) = n*log(1+1/n) - (2n-1)/(2n).